jordanmiguel/instagram-sdk/README.md

 ### Authentication

-Any API call will required an valid access token.
+Any API call will require an valid access token.
 First, you set the same ```REDIRECT URI``` registered on the [Instagram Developer Portal](https://www.instagram.com/developer/clients/manage/).
 Then, you can redirect the user to the login URL.

 ```php
 $instagram->setRedirectUri('REDIRECT URI');